 Käsekrainer is a type of Austrian sausage that is stuffed with small chunks of cheese.
 It is typically made using pork or a mixture of pork, beef, and various different spices.
-As for the cheese, generally Swiss Emmental is used to stuff the sausage.
+Generally Swiss Emmental is the cheese used to stuff the sausage.
 Although käsekrainer can be boiled, baked, or grilled, they are typically slightly smoked over Applewood.

 Considered to be one of Austria’s favorite street food snacks, käsekrainer can be found at street food stands throughout the country.
 It is generally served with bread rolls, slices of dark bread, or small baguette-like rolls, and condiments like mustard, curry sauce, horseradish, ketchup, pickles and hot peppers.